EQUIPMENT page 2

 Don finally located the D bale helmet shown above and managed to get white paint to add stencils for his rank and unit, the 377th PFA Bn.
 (The prior owner's identity and unit are unknown).
 Shortly after this, Don hit the ground in front of his C.P. during an extended German artillery barrage.
 A shell fragment struck the crown of his pot, near the right rear, and inflicted a dent several inches in diameter and 1/2" deep.
 At the deepest part of the dent, the steel is slightly split open.
 Despite a verbal directive from LTC Handlebar Hank Elkins to discard the helmet, Don continued to wear it, through Holland, Bastogne, Alsace, and Germany.

-This shot shows a detail of the 'D' loop chinstrap retainer on Lt Hettrick's steel pot.
 The straps are set-up with snaps, for attaching the pot to the jump liner, and the posts of the D rings have been reinforced or reattached, with a lumpy brass-colored metal, indicating a braze job, probably by the Para Maintenance (Riggers) Section.
 On this side of the inner pot, Don painted his initials:"DJH", for Don J. Hettrick, about 3/8" high, in yellow paint.

 note: All helmet bales were neatly welded at the factory, but they tended to break off.
 The Riggers replaced broken bales by braising, and also reinforced some unbroken ones, to help keep them from breaking in the future.